1. cuObjClient API Specification#

 • buffer_offset: Offset from the base address to start the descriptor region.

-• desc_str_out: Pointer to store the allocated descriptor string (output).
+• desc_str_out: Output pointer that stores the allocated descriptor string.

 Returns: